MadhuriPortfolio/MadhuriPortfolio/README.md

 # Madhuri
 🔍 ** QA / Beginner Automation SDET  | Data Analyst Learner **
-🌟Transitioning from QA to Data Analytics: Turning Insights into Action
+📈Transitioning from QA to Data Analytics: Turning Insights into Action

 ## 🛠️ Core Skills
 These are the tools and technologies I rely on to solve problems and deliver data-driven solutions:"